openstack/nova/doc/source/user/placement.rst

 Rocky (18.0.0)
 ~~~~~~~~~~~~~~

-* The minimum Placement API microversion required by the *nova-scheduler*
-  service is ``1.25`` in order to
-  `perform granular allocation candidate requests`_.
-  This means you must upgrade the placement service before upgrading any
-  *nova-scheduler* services to Rocky.
 * The ``nova-api`` service now requires the ``[placement]`` section to be
   configured in nova.conf if you are using a separate config file just for
   that service.
 This is because the ``nova-api`` service now needs to talk